 Review the known issues for your version of Ops Manager.
 See one of the following:

 You cannot deploy Ops Manager without adding a public SSH key in the appropriate field of the Customize Template screen.
 If you do not add a public SSH key, Ops Manager shuts down automatically because it cannot find a key and might enter a reboot loop.
-For more information, see Passwords Not Supported for Ops Manager VM on vSphere in the Ops Manager v2.6 release notes.
+Password-based authentication is not supported for the Ops Manager VM on vSphere.

 For instructions on generating the required SSH key pair for installing Ops Manager, refer to the following KB article: Generate an SSH key pair for installing Ops Manager v2.6 on vSphere.